Help01/actorswiki/Scene-organization.md

     }

 ```
-When we change one main scene to another, all the handlers added to the scene are unloaded from the system.
+When we move from one main scene to another, all the handlers added to the scene are unloaded from the system.

 ## Building Settings